A new way to evaluate G-Wishart normalising constants via Fourier analysis: Introduction

-The factorisation of Bayesian networks into components involving each child and its parents, allows us to leverage the properties of the conjugate Wishart prior to easily evaluate the Gaussian integrals, and express them as ratios of the graph normalising constants of the prior and posterior distributions \cite{GeigerEtAl2002,kmh14}.
+The factorisation of Bayesian networks into components involving each child and its parents allows us to leverage the properties of the conjugate Wishart prior to easily evaluate the Gaussian integrals and express them as ratios of the graph normalising constants of the prior and posterior distributions \cite{GeigerEtAl2002,kmh14}.
 Increasingly efficient MCMC schemes have been developed to create Bayesian samplers \cite{my95,GiudiciEtAl2003,GrzegorczykEtAl2008,km17,kuipers2022efficient} and exact samplers have been built for smaller networks \cite{talvitie2020exact}.
-With the current advances in Bayesian sampling of DAGs, we can propagate the uncertainty in both structure and parameters to obtain, for example, the posterior distribution of causal intervention effects in fully Bayesian analyses \cite{MoffaEtAl2017,viinikka2020towards}.

-In contrast, Bayesian inference for undirected graphical models has been hampered by the intractability of the marginal likelihood integrals, which we now introduce.
+With the current advances in Bayesian sampling of DAGs, we can also propagate the uncertainty in both structure and parameters to obtain the posterior distribution of causal intervention effects in fully Bayesian analyses \cite{MoffaEtAl2017,viinikka2020towards}.
+In contrast, the persistent intractability of the integrals needed to compute the marginal likelihood has hampered Bayesian inference for undirected graphical models despite the space being simpler.
+Defining the integrals we need to compute explicitly will help us formulate the problem more precisely.